Bumpass Hell Trail Rehabilitation

 A multi-year project is in progress to rehabilitate the Bumpass Hell Trail and boardwalk

 A multi-year trail completed in 2017 rehabilitated and improved the Kings Creek Falls overlook, cascade trail section, and general trail.

 New interactive exhibits in the Kohm Yah-mah-nee Visitor Center invite young visitors to learn about the park.

 Lassen's first designated youth camping facility opened in 2017

 The Reach the Peak project was a multi-year effort to restore and rehabilitate the Lassen Peak Trail.

 Your entrance fees support a wide variety of visitor services at Lassen Volcanic National Park (including all the projects featured above).
 Eighty percent of entrance fees, as well as camping and other fees, stay in Lassen Volcanic to be used for improvements, repairs, and rehabilitation projects that directly affect visitors.
 The remaining 20 percent is shared among parks that cannot collect fees.
 Types of fee-funded projects include:

-National park lands are not free.
-Protecting our natural and cultural heritage and providing a safe, enjoyable, and educational place to visit requires substantial funding.
-Although your taxes help offset the costs of operating special places like Lassen Volcanic National Park, they do not cover all of the costs.
+Your taxes help offset the costs of operating special places like Lassen Volcanic National Park, however they do not cover all of the costs.
 The number of visitors continues to climb due to the popularity of our national treasures, and the expenses to maintain and staff the parks rise each year.
 Government funding available for necessities such as road and building repairs, campground maintenance, visitor and resource protection and other services has not kept pace with demand.
-In an attempt to address this shortfall, Congress passed the Federal Lands Recreational Enhancement Act, which helps spread some of the operating costs among the people who use the parks.
+Federal Lands Recreational Enhancement Act, created by Congress, permits some National Park Service sites to collect entrance and amenities fees to address this shortfall and spread some of the operating costs among the people who directly use the parks.